learnergeek/TechnicalCollaboration/JSTopics.md

 https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/ch1.md
 http://www.sitepoint.com/demystifying-javascript-closures-callbacks-iifes/

-3.How to add/register and listen for a custom event using javascript
+How to add/register and listen for a custom event using javascript
 ====================================================================================

 Ref: